twosixlabs/gardproject/docs/index.md

+---
+layout: page
+title: GARD project
-# GARD — Guaranteeing AI Robustness Against Deception
+subtitle: Guaranteeing AI Robustness Against Deception
+hero_image: images/junk-hero.png
+---

 The growing sophistication and ubiquity of machine learning (ML) components in advanced systems dramatically expands capabilities, but also increases the potential for new